 But individuals with drug and alcohol problems are not the only casualties.
 Their families, friends and communities, in fact, society as a whole, also suffer greatly.

-The annual economic cost of untreated addiction in the U.S. is $328 billion — and the cost savings when adequate treatment is provided is $7 to $12 for every $1 spent.
+The annual economic cost of untreated addiction in the U.S. is $328 billion — and the return on investment when adequate treatment is provided is $7 to $12 for every $1 spent.

 Treatment for drug and alcohol addiction cuts drug use in half, reduces criminal activity up to 80 percent, increases employment, decreases homelessness, improves physical and mental health, reduces medical costs and reduces risky sexual behavior.